This year, our first destination was Atlantic City.

 We promptly lost a few dollars on video poker, so we decided to take a twilight stroll along the beach.

-We were looking forward to checking out the old Claridge Hotel, recently rebranded as a Radisson.
+We decided to check out the old Claridge Hotel, recently rebranded as a Radisson.

 On this trip, I had three tubs to choose from — hot, tepid, and cool — at Caesars Qua Baths and Spa.
 I prefer super-hot water, but I loved the large raised tepid tub.
 Its waters cascaded over the sides and gave me a feeling of being carried away.